seal-io/docs/docs/concepts.md

 ## Resource Definitions

 Walrus helps you build polymorphic, multi-cloud abstraction.
 Resource definitions form the core of this abstraction.
 It declares a resource type and matching rules to specify which template to use when deploying that type of resource in a particular environment.
 This capability shield developers from the intricacies of the underlying infrastructure while providing reasonable control.

+If you are familiar with Docker, resource definition is similar to Docker Manifest.
+It can include templates for different architectures, allowing for the selection of the appropriate architecture based on the deployment environment.